-As mentioned previously, there is a risk that the option to reinstate opted out service may only be more affordable to higher paid employees, with some unable to afford this option in current circumstances, which presents an equalities issue.
-One possible solution would be to allow staff the option to reinstate less than the full period of opted-out service if the full period is unaffordable to them.
+As mentioned previously, there is a risk that the option to reinstate opted out service may only be more affordable to higher paid employees, with some unable to afford this option in current circumstances.
+This presents prospective equalities issue.
+One possible solution would be to allow members the option to reinstate less than the full period of opted-out service if the full period is unaffordable to them.